 One day, back then, I saw a houseboat for sale in the paper.
 It was parked on New River in downtown Ft.
 Lauderdale.
 Wow, I thought, they only want two-thousand bucks.
 So, I called a friend and easily convinced him of my great idea, and, then and there, we decided to go in on it together.
 I quickly contacted the owner and advised to stop by the next day and look at it.
 Well, the next day, as I approached my future floating bachelor pad something was wrong.
 The old wooden pontoon boat had sprung a leak over-night and the boat was slowly tilting into the abyss.
 I stood there, staring at the boat for what seemed like forever.
-And as it slowly went down into the murky water so did my enthusiasm for having everything I owned in an old leaky barge.
+And as it slowly went down into the murky water, so did my enthusiasm for houseboat living.
+I suddenly lost the desire to have everything I owned in an old leaky barge.

 Well, that was decades ago, and I guess time has dimmed the lesson learned that day and I’m ready to possibly try again. (maybe I need a tin foil hat)

 When I think about wanting to retire on a houseboat I’m not quite sure if I would end up as Captain Courageous or Sponge-Bob-Square-Pants, but I can’t get this idea out of my mind.
 And, as it turns out, I’m not alone.